leangjia/blender_docs/manual/physics/fluid/type/domain/settings.rst

 .. note::

-   When lowering the *CFL* number it is recommended to increase the maximum number of timesteps.
+   When lowering the *CFL* number it is recommended to increase the maximum number of time steps.
-   Similarly, when increasing the *CFL* number the minimum number of timesteps should be adjusted.
+   Similarly, when increasing the *CFL* number the minimum number of time steps should be adjusted.

 .. _bpy.types.FluidDomainSettings.use_adaptive_timesteps: